-The Treasurer shall oversee the fiscal matters of The Corporation; present reports on the Association's financial operations to the Board in a timely manner and lends fiscal advice and consultation to the Corporation.
-This position also ensures that all documents, reports and tax returns that impact the 501(c) (3) status are timely filed.
+The Treasurer shall oversee the fiscal matters of The Chapter; present reports on the Association's financial operations to the Board in a timely manner and lends fiscal advice and consultation to the Chapter.

 Section G. All Other Board Members